pingcap/docs-cn/v3.0/tidb-in-kubernetes/deploy/gcp-gke.md

 The terraform script expects three variables to be provided by the user.
 You can let Terraform prompt you for them, or define them in a `.tfvars` file of your choice.
 The three variables are:

 * `GCP_CREDENTIALS_PATH`: Path to a valid GCP credentials file.
     - It is recommended for you to create a separate service account to be used by Terraform.
-See [this page](https://cloud.google.com/iam/docs/creating-managing-service-accounts) for more information. `./create-service-account.sh` will create such a service account with minimal permissions.
+See [Creating and managing service accounts](https://cloud.google.com/iam/docs/creating-managing-service-accounts) for more information. `./create-service-account.sh` will create such a service account with minimal permissions.
-    - See [this page](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for information on creating service account keys.
+    - See [Creating and managing service account keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for information on creating service account keys.
 The steps in the script below detail how to do this using a script provided in the `deploy/gcp` directory, alternatively if creating the service account and key yourself, choose `JSON` key type during creation.
 The downloaded `JSON` file that contains the private key is the credentials file you need.
 * `GCP_REGION`: The region in which to create the resources, for example: `us-west1`.
 * `GCP_PROJECT`: The GCP project in which everything will be created.